The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

-It was also the night that I got slapped in the face.
+It was also the night that I got slapped in the face at the nightclub.
 I’m not exactly sure what all of it was supposed to mean.

 I also highly recommend spending half a day or more in Anacapri, the island’s second-largest town.

-There’s a brilliant chairlift ride to the top of Monte Solaro, the highest point on the island, which offers fantastic views of the surrounding area.
+A brilliant chairlift ride can take you to the top of Monte Solaro, the highest point on the island, which offers fantastic views of the surrounding area.

 Villa San Michele in Anacapri is where summer concerts are held.
 This place is also worth a visit, especially if you can go to a concert.

-Make sure you attend a few artistic performances during your stay on the Amalfi Coast.
+Make sure you attend a few artistic performances on the Amalfi Coast during your stay.
 Soak up that Italian culture.

 Capri has a few small pocket-size beaches that look very dreamy on sunny days.

 The Green Grotto is located on the south side of the island and is best enjoyed if you swim right into the cave.
-It is said to be just as beautiful as the Blue Grotto, so I’ve heard.
+I’ve heard that it is said to be just as beautiful as the Blue Grotto.

-Be sure to have some bathers with you at all times while you’re walking around the idyllic island of Capri.
-You never know when you’ll see the perfect swimming spot.
+Be sure to have some bathers with you at all times when you’re walking around the idyllic island of Capri.
+You never know when you’ll find the perfect swimming spot.

 Ravello – The Amalfi Coast

-I strongly recommend staying for 2 nights in Ravello at the very minimum.
+My recommendation is to stay in Ravello for 2 nights at the very minimum.

-During my stay in Ravello, I picked Hotel Parsifal in Ravello for my accommodation, and I really enjoyed the place.
+During my stay in Ravello, I picked Hotel Parsifal in Ravello as accommodation, and I really enjoyed staying there.

 It made me feel like a Knight in King Arthur’s court.
-Dinner or lunch is a must while dining at the restaurant’s balcony which had incredible views.
+Dinner or lunch is a must while dining at the restaurant’s balcony which had spectacular views.
 I highly recommend the place.

 Villa Cimbrone in Ravello is a magical place.
-You shouldn’t miss it.
-The Amalfi Coast has many beautiful views.
+It’s not to be missed.
+The Amalfi Coast has many beautiful views like this one.

 The beautiful Villa Cimbrone Gardens is a place of exquisite beauty.

-Strolling along on the Terrace of Infinity was another spectacular experience.
+Strolling along on the Terrace of Infinity, lined with white bust sculptures, was another spectacular experience.

-Loved it.
+Loved the place.
 It felt like entering heaven on earth — PARADISE.

-Villa Cimbrone, the view from the Avenue of Immensity.
+Here is the view from Villa Cimbrone, from the Avenue of Immensity.

 Ravello is a very enchanting town.
-I would actually go so far as saying it was my favorite town on the entire Amalfi Coast.
+I would actually go so far as to say it was my favorite town on the entire Amalfi Coast.

 Ravello open-air theatre

-I sat in the theatre entranced while listening to a singer mention how it had to be the most beautiful theatre in the world.
-I could easily see why.
+I sat in the theatre entranced watching a singer mention how it had to be the most beautiful theatre in the world.
+It’s easy to see why.

-Make sure you do some research to find out when an artistic performance is on at the Ravello open-air theatre, which is located high up overlooking a cliff ledge.
+Make sure you do a bit of research to find out when an artistic performance is on at the Ravello open-air theatre, overlooking a cliff ledge.

-If you’re in another town at the time when a musical performance is on, make sure you visit Ravello for a night out because it is a phenomenal experience.
+If you’re in another town at the time when a musical performance is on, I recommend visiting Ravello for a night out because it is a phenomenal experience.

 In addition, try and visit the gardens of Villa Rufolo for a summer concert.